videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/methods.md

 ### join()

 - It is used to join a meeting.
 - After meeting initialization by [`initMeeting()`](../initMeeting.md) it returns a new instance of [Meeting](../meeting-class/introduction.md).
-However by default, it will not automatically join the meeting.
+However, by default, it will not automatically join the meeting.
 Hence, to join the meeting you should call `join()`.

 #### Events associated with `join()`:

-- Local Participant will receive a [`meeting-joined`](../meeting-class/events.md#meeting-joined) event, when successfully joined.
+- Local Participant will receive a [`meeting-joined`](../meeting-class/events.md#meeting-joined) event when successfully joined.
 - Remote Participant will receive a [`participant-joined`](../meeting-class/events.md#participant-joined) event with the newly joined [`Participant`](../participant-class/introduction.md) object from the event callback.

 #### Participant having `ask_join` permission inside token

 - If a token contains the permission `ask_join`, then the participant will not join the meeting directly after calling `join()`, but an event will be emitted to the participant having the permission `allow_join` called [`entry-requested`](../meeting-class/events.md#entry-requested).

-- After the decision from the remote participant, an event will be emitted to participant called [`entry-responded`](../meeting-class/events.md#entry-responded).
+- After the decision from the remote participant, an event will be emitted to the participant called [`entry-responded`](../meeting-class/events.md#entry-responded).
 This event will contain the decision made by the remote participant.

 #### Participant having `allow_join` permission inside token